zamnetwork/api/Search.md

 ## quick tip

 If you are building an application that requires the search then the best way to view what kind of things you can do is to use your browsers built in Developer Tools.
-If you go to the XIVDB's home page, open up developer tools, go to the: `Network`, filter requests by `XHR` and then click on one of the search options in XIVDB you will see the request.
+If you go to the XIVDB's home page, open up developer tools, go to the: `Network` tab, filter requests by `XHR` and then click on one of the search options in XIVDB you will see the request.
 You can then click on that request to see the kinds of parameters that were sent.

 ![example](http://i.imgur.com/fQDKtQj.png)